Lawrence-lugs/uLabSynopsysTraining/README.md

 # Setup

-1. Preliminary
+1. Before starting any lab, do these:
    1. For people using the Microlab PCs, login to the synTrain user account (credentials should be on the whiteboard)
-      1. In a terminal, ssh into your given Microlab VM: e.g. `ssh lquizon@xx.xxx.xx.xxx`
+      1. In a terminal, ssh into your given Microlab VM: e.g. `ssh lquizon@xx.xxx.xx.xxx -XY`
       2. Go into the openlane2 folder: `cd openlane2`
       3. Start the nix-shell: `nix-shell`
       4. Go back to the home directory: `cd ~`